dainst/idai-field/src/manual/manual.en.md

 ### Management

-Right clicking a resource in the list opens a context menu providing the following options:
+Resources in the list can be selected by clicking; by holding down the Ctrl/Cmd or Shift key, multiple resources can be selected simultaneously.
+Right clicking one or more selected resources in the list opens a context menu providing the following options:

 * *Edit*: Opens the editor (also available by doubleclicking the resource entry in the list)
-* *Move*: Allows removing the resource from its current context and assigning it to another parent resource
+* *Move*: Allows removing resources from their current context and assigning them to another parent resource
-* *Delete*: Removes the resource after a security check
+* *Delete*: Removes resources after a security check (optionally, you can also delete all images that are exclusively linked to the resources you want to delete)

 Furthermore, the context menu contains options for creating and editing geometries.
+Please note that when multiple resources are selected, only the *Move* and *Delete* options are available.

 <p align="center"><img src="images/en/resources/context_menu.png" alt="Kontextmenü"/></p>